nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Filtering Current Modules

-Filters the current modules of contacts to return a list of persons with any of the current modules specified by the user.
+Filters the current modules of contacts to return a list of persons with any of the current modules specified by you, so you can easily find groupmates or people to collaborate with.

 Format: `filtercurrmod CURRENT_MODULE [CURRENT_MODULE]…`